-Annex III contains the most important countries of Credendo XS's underwriting activity based on the branch location what in most cases equals to the domicile of the policyholder: the majority of the premium comes from Italy followed by Germany, Belgium (home country) and France.
+Annex III contains the most important countries of Credendo GSR's underwriting activity based on the branch location what in most cases equals to the domicile of the policyholder (apart from Austria were major part of single risk business is booked and in most cases this is not the domicile of policyholder): the majority of the premium comes from Switzerland followed by Italy, Austria, Belgium (home country), France and Germany.

-The concentration according to the debtor country is based on the location of the underwritten credit risk.
-The majority of risk is located in the countries with good and very good standing.
+As can be seen in the table above the majority of risk is located in the countries with good and very good standing.